 There are some good reasons why you should bid on brand keywords.
 For example, if you have an eCommerce store, you could bid on branded keywords such as "Nike sneakers" or "Adidas shoes".
 These words are highly competitive, but they're also trendy among shoppers.
 People searching for these terms probably have buying intent so it might be worth it.

+Let's see the "sneaky" brand bidding for SAAS example.
 You could bid on your direct competitor's brand name + high buying intent keyword if you’re running SAAS.
 A good example might be "Competitor pricing".
 That way, you could provide potential leads with an alternative of more attractive pricing options.

 However, always have in mind that it's a double-edged sword.
 Your competitor can bid against your non-trademarked keywords anytime too.
 And that's especially true if he catches you doing that in the first place.